 - Digested blood in the stool (bowel movement).
 The stool would appear black, sticky and have a foul odor.

-If bleeding occurs, consult your physician immediately.
+If bleeding occurs, consult your gastroenterologist immediately.

 Most ulcers can be treated medically with a variety of medications, but surgery may be recommended for other complications from ulcers.
+If Heliobacter pylori is found, your gastroenterologist may also recommend a 7-14 day treatment plan including acid blocking medications and antibiotics.